fp-crypto/ape-roll/README.md

 ## Usage

 ### Wrapping contracts
 Weiroll programs consist of a sequence of calls to functions in external contracts.
-These calls can either be delegate calls to dedicated library contracts, or standard/static calls to external contracts.
-Before you can start creating a weiroll program, you will need to create interfaces for at least one contract you intend to use.
+These calls can be delegate calls to dedicated library contracts, or standard/static calls to external contracts.
+Before you can start creating a weiroll program, you must create interfaces for at least one contract you intend to use.

 The easiest way to do this is by wrapping ape contract instances: